brianlugo1/Llama-2-Crime-Analysis/README.md

 Run the command to view running containers in Docker:
 `docker ps`

+Run the command to stop the ollama container:
+`docker stop ollama`

+Run the command to stop a running container in Docker:
+`docker stop [container_name]`

 Step 4:
 Run the command to start a Docker Image of Ollama CPU only:
 `docker run -d -v ollama:/root/.ollama -p 11434:11434 --name ollama ollama/ollama`